michaelgruczel/object-storage-tutorial/README.md

     curl https://portal.ecstestdrive.com/logout -k -H "X-SDS-AUTH-TOKEN: <X-SDS-AUTH-TOKEN>"

-Let's play a little bit wit the S3 compatible endpoints (http://www.emc.com/techpubs/ecs/ecs_s3_supported_features-1.htm).
-We will create a bucket, add to objects to that bucket and delete them again.
+A docu how to play with the S3 compatible REST endpoints (http://www.emc.com/techpubs/ecs/ecs_s3_supported_features-1.htm) will come soon (at least that is the plan).
+We will then create a bucket, add to objects to that bucket and delete them again.

-TODO
+.... coming soon

-## some S3 browsers
+## some S3 tools

 Some tools like the S3 Browser (http://s3browser.com/), cyberduck (https://cyberduck.io/) or cloudberry (http://www.cloudberrylab.com/) provide UIs to access Amazon S3.
 It works for ECS as well.